aquasecurity/harbor-scanner-trivy/README.md

 ```

 ### Component testing

-> A *component test* limits the scope of the exercised software to a portion of the system under test, manipulating the
-> system through internal code interfaces and using test doubles to isolate the code under test from other components.
-> In a microservice architecture, the components are the services themselves.

 Running out of process component tests is not fully automated yet (see [#38][issue-38]).
 However, you can run them
 as follows: